yegor256/blog/_posts/2014/jul/2014-07-24-rultor-automated-merging.md

 {% badge http://doc.rultor.com/images/logo.svg 100 http://www.rultor.com %}

 You get a GitHub pull request.
 You review it.
-It looks correct&mdash;it's time to merge it into `master`.
+It looks correct---it's time to merge it into `master`.
 You post a comment in it, asking [@rultor](https://github.com/rultor) to test and merge.
-Rultor starts a new [Docker](http://www.docker.io) container, merges the pull request into `master`, runs all tests and, if everything looks clean&mdash;merges, pushes, and closes the request.
+Rultor starts a new [Docker](http://www.docker.io) container, merges the pull request into `master`, runs all tests and, if everything looks clean---merges, pushes, and closes the request.

 Then, you ask [@rultor](https://github.com/rultor) to deploy the current version to production environment.
 It checks out your repository, starts a new Docker